 - You Heal your hunter friend légőláś, who is still standing in fire, for 10,000

-- ɨʟʟɨɖǟռ again gets a trail of light heal for 3,500
+- ɨʟʟɨɖǟռ again gets a Trail of Light for 3,500

 - You Heal the mage, who just cauterized because they didn’t want to move away from their rune of power, for 10,000